vsillah/ReversR/replit.md

    - Notification auto-dismisses after 5 seconds when complete
    - Tapping notification navigates directly to Phase 3 to view the sketch

-10. **Multi-Angle 2D Image Generation**:
+10. **Multi-Angle 2D Image Generation (Progressive Loading)**:
     - Generates 3 views automatically: Front, Side, and Isometric
-    - Angle selector buttons to toggle between views
+    - Progressive loading: Each angle generates in parallel with independent API calls
+    - Images appear as they complete (~15-20s for first, all 3 within ~45-60s)
+    - Angle selector shows loading indicators for pending angles with progress counter (1/3, 2/3)
-    - Navigation arrows with page indicator (1/3, 2/3, etc.)
+    - Navigation arrows with page indicator
     - "Save All" button to download all angles at once
     - Each angle saved with descriptive filename